NikiforSokolov/debootcamp-chessapi/readme.md

 ## Documentation

+This readme serves as the high-level documentation overview.
+For detailed explanations of individual functions and classes, please refer to the code itself (`docstring` is used for annotating funcations).

 On top of it, there are following useful artifacts in this project:
 - [Development Guidelines](docs/development_guidelines.md): The standards and principles our group members have agreed on to streamline the development process.
 - [Data Dictionary](docs/data_dictionary.md): Detailed descriptions of all data columns and tables used in the project (both sourse and serve objects).